Attenborough's Long-beaked Echidna

 Years lost: 57

 If Attenborough’s Long-beaked Echidna is still out there, it is one of just five surviving species of monotreme, an ancient clade of egg-laying mammals found only in Australia and New Guinea, whose origins go back to the Jurassic era some160 million years ago.
-This species is the smallest and likely most threatened of three long-beaked echidna species, and is known only from a single specimen collected by a Dutch botanist during an expedition to the Cyclops Mountain in 1961.
+This species is the smallest and likely most threatened of three long-beaked echidna species, and is known only from a single individual collected by a Dutch botanist during an expedition to the Cyclops Mountain in 1961.
 Interviews with locals suggest that the animal may still be present in the mountains.